reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 ### `testImplementation`

-Similar to `implementation`, but dependencies declared with `testImplementation` are only available during compilation and runtime of tests.
+Similar to `implementation`, but dependencies declared with `testImplementation` **are only available during compilation and runtime of tests**.

-We can use it for declaring dependencies to testing frameworks like [JUnit](https://junit.org/junit5/) or [Mockito](https://site.mockito.org/) that are only needed in tests and should not be available in the production code.
+We can use it for declaring dependencies to testing frameworks like [JUnit](https://junit.org/junit5/) or [Mockito](https://site.mockito.org/) that we only need in tests and that should not be available in the production code.

 | When available?                                                            | Transitive ? | Included in Artifact? |
 | -------------------------------------------------------------------------- | ------------ | --------------------- |